Evidence-Based Health Tips

 Drink Lots of Water

 You might already be aware of the numerous benefits of drinking water, aren’t you?
-However, one important factor is that it can help boost a number of calories you burn.
+However, one important factor is that it can help boost the number of calories you burn.

 This, in turn, can amount to 96 additional calories which can be burned if you drink 2 liters of water per day.
 One study even shows that half a liter of water, 30 minutes before each meal can increase weight loss by 44%.